Negotiated (Informal) Settlements

 For the parties to feel that they are in a position to agree to such a settlement, they must usually disclose the values of their assets and liabilities with supporting documentation, and if there is any disagreement over the value, of for example, the family residence, that information can be gathered by professionals, such as real estate appraisers.
 Once the parties are able to agree on the values within a reasonable or acceptable range, they are then often able to reach an agreement on the division of their assets and liabilities.

 Courts are generally believed to offer some level of predictability in their decisions.
 Unfortunately, due to the limited amount of time Courts have to hear cases, they are not able to provide the customized or unique decisions that most parties feel they will receive when they “tell the Court their story.”
-Clients working through their attorneys in a negotiated settlement will not only save the cost of a trial but they can design an outcome that is more fitted to their and their children’s needs.
+Clients working through their attorneys in a negotiated settlement will not only save the cost of a trial but they can design an outcome that is more fitted for them and their children’s needs.